Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference

 For $m \le n$, let $S$ be a simple random sample (without replacement) of size $m$ from $\{1, \dots, n\}$.
 Then, $\zeta(x) = nm^{-1}\sum_{j \in S}E^j(x)$ is an unbiased estimator of $\nabla U(x)$.
 The effective switching rates are given by,

 where $\mathcal{S}_{(n, m)}$ denotes the collection of all possible simple random samples (without replacement) of size $m$ from $\{1, \dots, n\}$.
-Given \eqref{eq:ej}, it is easy to observe that $(\lambda^n_i)_{i=1}^d$ as defined in \eqref{eq:subsampling_rates} satisfy \eqref{eq:rates} for all $n$ and $m \le n$.
-Hence, the resulting process is still exact.
+Given \eqref{eq:ej}, it is easy to observe that $(\lambda^n_i)_{i=1}^d$ defined in \eqref{eq:sub-sampling_rates} satisfy \eqref{eq:rates} for all $n$ and $m \le n$.
+The resulting algorithm is still exact, i.e., invariant with respect to the targeted posterior distribution; see \cite{bierkens2019}.
 In this paper, we analyze the following two choices of $E^j$ suggested in \cite{bierkens2019}.
-Our results, however, can be easily extended to other choices. \ For any fixed $n$, given $\bs{Y}^{(n)} = \bs{y}^{(n)} = (y_1, \dots, y_n)$, $\Pi^{(n)}$ is the classical Bayesian posterior for $x$ under a uniform prior.
-Since we will be concerned with asymptotic behaviour for large $n$ we can work under the assumption of a uniform prior without loss of generality.
+Our results, however, can be easily extended to other choices.